GussailRaat/ACL2020-SE-MUStARD-for-Multimodal-Sarcasm-Detection/README.md

-# Sentiment and emotion help sarcasm? a multi-task learning framework for multi-modal sarcasm, sentiment and emotion analysis
+# Sentiment and Emotion help Sarcasm?
+A Multi-task Learning Framework for Multi-Modal Sarcasm, Sentiment and Emotion Analysis
-Code for the paper [Sentiment and emotion help sarcasm? a multi-task learning framework for multi-modal sarcasm, sentiment and emotion analysis](https://www.aclweb.org/anthology/2020.acl-main.401.pdf/) (ACL 2020)
+Code for the paper [Sentiment and Emotion help Sarcasm?
+A Multi-task Learning Framework for Multi-Modal Sarcasm, Sentiment and Emotion Analysis](https://www.aclweb.org/anthology/2020.acl-main.401/) (ACL 2020)